 Why choose us?

-- Classes are taught by world-renowned faculty members and offers a wide range of comprehensive, interdisciplinary and in-depth courses where you can create your own individualized 15-unit certificate.
+- Classes are taught by world-renowned faculty members and are wide-ranging so you can create your own individualized 15-credit certificate.

-- Many of the courses are offered in the evening or as hybrid online courses.
+- Many courses are offered in the evening or as hybrid online courses.

 What can you do with a Certificate in Assistive Technology & Accessible Design?

-The Certificate will prepare you to work in a variety of settings, including:
+The UWM Certificate in Assistive Technology and Accessible Design provides you with theoretical and practical backgrounds in assistive technology which will prepare you to work in a variety of settings, including:

 - Rehabilitation clinics